CU-CommunityApps/cu-kfs/README.md

 ### About
 This project provides customizations to the Kuali Financial System (KFS) to support Cornell University business processes and requirements.

+### Next Test
+This is a test for behavior of a financials upgrade PR

 ### More Information
 Questions about this project may be directed to our [Kuali Developers](mailto:cu-kuali-devs@cornell.edu).